 Thirty (30) medical student leaders from across North America will be selected to participate in this intensive weeklong retreat led by the Consortium of Academic Health Centers for Integrative Medicine in collaboration with the American Medical Student Association Foundation and the Kripalu Center for Yoga and Health, with the generous support of the Weil Foundation.

-Integrative Medicine brings together the best in Conventional Medicine, Conscious Nutrition, Conscious Movement and Mind/Body/Spirit Disciplines.
+Integrative Medicine brings together the best in Conventional Medicine, Nutrition, Movement and Mind/Body/Spirit Disciplines.
 It is a relatively new field in medicine, and few experienced physicians are trained in it.
 More are needed.
-The LEAPS Core Faculty is composed of Integrative Medicine physicians and educators with long associations in major American academic health centers, who value the importance of evidence-based research in understanding health and disease.
+The LEAPS Core Faculty is composed of Integrative Medicine physicians and educators with long associations in major American academic health centers, who value the importance of a patient's narrative and evidence-based research in understanding health and disease.

 Applicants who are selected to participate will be expected to pay tuition fee based on the following fee schedule:

-Tuition includes three daily meals from Sunday dinner through Friday lunch as well as 5 nights of accommodations at the Kripalu Center (same-gender double occupancy rooms).
+Tuition includes three daily meals from Sunday dinner through Friday lunch as well as 5 nights of accommodations at the Kripalu Center (same-gender dormitory style rooms).
 Please be aware that AMSA has worked hard to provide participants with a unique, enjoyable, and educational experience while keeping costs at a minimum.
 Participants will be responsible for all other meals and travel expenses, including airfare and/or ground transportation.